digidem/comapeo-core/docs/guides/media-server.md

 })
 ```

-The `iconId` can be used to get the URL that points to the desired icon and its variant:
+The icon ID can be used to get the URL that points to the desired icon and its variant:

 ```js
 // If you do not already have the icon id, you may need to do something like the following first